 Term by definition:

-Cybercrime is generally defined as any form of criminal activity involving the use of computers and networks.
+Any form of criminal activity involving the use of computers and the Internet.
 Also referred to as computer crime, electronic crime, e-crime, netcrime and hi-tech crime.
+Learn more

 From the SANS Institute